ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 ## Issues to deal with

-Deal with "mishi", where the signular vowel is "i" rather than "a".
+Nouns like "mishi", where the signular vowel is "i" rather than "a".
+Listed on Page 174 of Valentine.

-Deal with some cases where the short vowel is not deleted when expected (see the possessive form here): https://ojibwe.lib.umn.edu/main-entry/abwi-ni
+Some cases where the short vowel is not deleted when expected (see the possessive form here): https://ojibwe.lib.umn.edu/main-entry/abwi-ni

-Deal with irregular diminutives in the VVny stem class.
+Irregular diminutives in the VVny stem class.

+Stems that end in VVy (/maamaay/); probably only the borrowings maamaa and baabaa have this form, so they are exceptional.

 ## STACKING RULES